World Breaks Average Temperature Record For Early June: EU - UrduPoint

 The weather pattern last occurred in 2018-19 and takes place every 2-7 years on average.

-"As the current El Nino continues to develop there is good reason to expect periods in the coming twelve months during which the global-mean air temperature again exceeds pre-industrial levels by more than 1.5C", Copernicus said.
+"As the current El Nino continues to develop there is good reason to expect periods in the coming 12 months during which the global-mean air temperature again exceeds pre-industrial levels by more than 1.5C," Copernicus said.